Chart of Accounts and Bookkeeping for Healthcare Industry

 Long Term Liabilities

 Liabilities that are due after more than a year are long-term (non-current) liabilities.
-Therefore, it is crucial that the short-term obligations, such as interest costs, are not included in the long-term liabilities.- Building Fund
+Therefore, it is crucial that the short-term obligations, such as interest costs, are not included in the long-term liabilities.

 - Depreciation fund